 But it hasn’t been a smooth ride… not at all.

-One incident that illustrates what I’m talking about occurred a couple of years ago when I posted one such vegan adaptations.
-One person in particular took umbrage at my doing so.
-Apparently I wasn’t being sufficiently Dominican, or similar nonsense.
+One incident that illustrates what I’m talking about occurred a couple of years ago when I posted one such vegan adaptation.
+One person, in particular, took umbrage to my doing so.
+Apparently, I wasn’t being sufficiently Dominican, or similar nonsense.
 I suppose there are no Dominican vegans, according to this person.

-Needless to say somebody soon took offense to this, and it promptly devolved into a shouting match between this person and angry vegans.
+Needless to say, somebody soon took offense to this, and it promptly deteriorated into a shouting match between this person and a small mob of angry vegans.

 By the way, Angry Vegans is a great name for an alternative rock band.

 While trying to cool down tempers – and ultimately deciding to delete all the comments – I did not back down a bit.
 There are Dominican vegans, I know a few.
-Saying that there are “no Dominican X” is stupid, we come in all colors, creeds, sizes and personalities.
+Saying that there are “no Dominican X” is stupid, as we come in all colors, creeds, sizes, and personalities.
 Let’s rejoice in our diversity and shut up about what other people choose to eat.
 It’s none of our business.

 - 2 large avocados